One of the most important roles of a QA tester is to find problems in software and report them to be fixed.

-Make sure you insert the link of the WiKi page, if one exists, that is related to this bug, as well as to put the acceptance criteria or the requirements that characterize the bug.
+Make sure you insert the WiKi page link (if it’s the case) related to this bug and put the acceptance criteria or the requirements that characterize it.

-Or, just connect the bug with the ticket, comment or chat channel discussion based on why you added the bug in the first place.
+Connect the bug with the ticket, comment, or chat channel discussion based on why you added the bug in the first place.

-Whenever you add a bug on JIRA, there are some fields that must be filled in before you create the ticket and post the bug.
+Whenever you add a bug on JIRA, you must fill in some fields before creating the ticket and posting the bug.

 a.
 Appropriate affects version (fix version no longer required);